 Pokémon in the wild will often attack travellers that disturb their territory or startle them.
-In Pokeymanz, wild Pokémon encounters will generally include a few such Pokémon, or one or two very powerful Pokémon with more Wound boxes, Toughness, or Mastery than normal.
+In Pokeymanz, wild battle encounters will generally include a few such Pokémon, or one or two very powerful Pokémon with more Wound boxes, Toughness, or Mastery than normal.
 The goal in wild encounters is for all players to get a chance to participate and possibly capture a Pokémon.

-For expediency's sake, it is adviseable to give the non-Boss Wild Pokémon two Wounds before they go down instead of the full three.
+Give the non-Boss Wild Pokémon two Wounds before they go down instead of the full three - or even one Wound if there's a swarm or for a supporter type.

-BOSS POKÉMON

-Some wild Pokémon stand head and shoulders above the rest.
+BOSS POKÉMON Some wild Pokémon stand head and shoulders above the rest.
 These Boss Pokémon gain a Wild Die, a special d6 they roll like a trainer die even without a trainer.
 They should have uncommonly high dice in their Moves and generally require some doing to take down!
 A Boss Pokémon also acts more frequently in the initiative order, sometimes as often as every other turn.
 There could be many narrative justifications for these Pokémon (and why they don't retain this edge when caught) - maybe they're channeling otherworldly energy that's found in the region, or maybe their hearts have been artificially closed off in order to grant them greater combat ability.
 Or maybe they're just like, off the fucking chain.
 If something really odd is going on, a Boss Pokémon is likely to be involved in one way or another, making them common encounters at the end of an episode in the wild.
 Does this look like the face of mercy